Manoj Michigan

-Manoj Michigan is an Indian film director, screenwriter and producer for Bengali cinema.
-His notable works include films I Reborn (2019), Tritiya Adhyay (2019), Aami Joy Chatterjee (2018), Damadol (2013), Hello Kolkata (2008).
-He was the producer of psychological thriller film 89 (2015).
+Manoj Michigan is an Indian film director, screenwriter, and producer for Bengali cinema.
+His notable works include films I Reborn (2019), Tritiya Adhyay (2019), Aami Joy Chatterjee (2018), Damadol (2013), and Hello Kolkata (2008).
+He was the producer of the psychological thriller film 89 (2015).

 Career

 Debut and experimenting with genres

-Michigan started his career directing film Hello Kolkata by 2008.
-The film incorporates four different stories revolving around theme "hope for better tomorrow after a gloomy yesterday".
+Michigan started his career directing the film Hello Kolkata in 2008.
+The film incorporates four different stories revolving around the theme of "hope for a better tomorrow after a gloomy yesterday".
 The film was cited as a vibrant drama of many lives in a city where there is hope of a better tomorrow post a stressful yesterday.
 Reviewing the film The Telegraph stated, "As per four urban couples and their troubled lives looked too telefilm-ish, despite a strong cast of Swastika, Sreelekha, Sudip Mukherjee, Rudranil and Amitabha.
 The box office-run ended in two weeks.".
 In an interview with Shoma Chatterji for The Indian Express, Manoj mentioned that Hello Kolkata was released without the minimum of promotion, marketing and less exhibition.
 It was also one of the reasons for film's failure at the box office.

-His 2013 film Damadol, a situation comedy, was delayed in process of looking for a production house.
+His 2013 film Damadol, a situation comedy, was delayed in the process of looking for a production house.
 Released in February, The Times of India noted that "Manoj Michigan got his numbers right this time", recalling the screenplay of Dil Chahta Hai in parts, applauding for a "fresh, young cast, reasonably good and relatable storyline".
-Michigan summarizes: "The film is how friends stand for each other in the hour of crisis and how they mess up the relationship when a girl comes into the scene is what the film all about."
+Michigan summarizes: "The film is how friends stand for each other in the hour of crisis and how they mess up the relationship when a girl comes into the scene is what the film is all about."
 The film was a box office success.